SasankYadati/stories/_posts/2018-04-05-TensorFlow.md

 > Constants are immutable and are stored in the graph definition.
 Variables are mutable and are stored separately from the graph.

 Before using the variables you have to initialize them in a session.
-For this, we usually create a initializer operation and run this operation in a session.
+For this, we usually create an initializer operation and run this operation in a session.
 One operation is enough to initialize all variables, although you can initialize them individually.

 ```python
 # Define variables